 The island of Ischia, the first Greek settlement in the bay, is dominated by Mt.
 Epomeo, once believed to be a deeply eroded central volcanic crater.
 In 1930, however, the Swiss vulcanologist, Alfred Rittmann, established that the greenish tufa rocks of Epomeo are not the remains of a crater, but the products of a powerful eruption that were thrust up and broken into blocks (called "uplifted horst").
 Other volcanic eruptions in the 1300s on Ischia, however, destroyed villages and forced inhabitants to flee to the mainland.
 Volcanic activity on Ischia is what presumably drove the original Greek settlers away in the first place, forcing them to move to the mainland, where they founded Cuma half a millennium before Christ.
 Also volcanic in origin, the nearby, low-lying island of Procida has its own small satellite isle of Vivara, obviously part of the rim of a crater.
 (It was also the site of a Mycenean Greek trading post, founded centuries before the "original" Greeks got to the area!)
 (Also see Pithecusa)

-was formed by the same general tectonic
+volcanic, but was formed by the same general tectonic

-that formed the Sorrentine peninsula.
+plate upthrust that formed the Sorrentine peninsula.
 When

-sea levels were much different, Capri was an extension
+times and sea levels were much different, Capri was an

 extension of the Sorrentine peninsula.
-The presumed land bridge
+The presumed land

-your money and take your choice.)
+money and take your choice.)
 Finally, have a look at the

 cliff face as you drive along the peninsula.
+Note how the

 On Predicting Eruptions and Earthquakes